Top

 At Tom Bible Law, our lawyers can negotiate with creditors and trustees on your behalf to secure more favorable repayment terms.
 We can also help you properly file your Chapter 13 petition and provide support during any 341 meetings, ensuring your interests are fairly represented.
 With over 18 years of experience, we have successfully handled countless bankruptcy cases (10,000+).
 You can trust us when we say that we’re determined to help you resolve your debt.

-Call (423) 690-7712 to discuss your debt relief options with our Chattanooga Chapter 13 bankruptcy attorneys.
+Call (423) 690-7712 to discuss your debt relief options with our Chattanooga Chapter 13 bankruptcy lawyers.

 Free Consultations Available Contact Our Offices